A Static Lullaby: Reunion (Since 2015)

 On Christmas Eve, 2015, the band announced on their Facebook page that they would return to perform for the first time in four years with four shows in California in 2016 where they played their debut record, ...And Don't Forget to Breathe, in its entirety.
 The band welcomed back former members John Martinez (Self-Titled era) & Kris Comeaux (Cinematic Attractions era), as well as introducing new member Joey Bradford for the reunion shows.

 A Static Lullaby returned to their hometown for a successful reunion at the Glasshouse on Saturday, February 27, 2016.

 In January 2019, Joe Brown announced on the A Static Lullaby Facebook page that he had started a metal band called Dead Inside with Dave Miller, formerly of Senses Fail.

 In June 2024, the band was asked through a post on Instagram to play the 2024 iteration of the California is for Lovers Festival.
 Through a comment on the post, the band agreed to the request.
 On November 20, 2024, the band announced they will be playing a headlining show in Orange County on February 8, 2025, with supporting acts The Juliana Theory and A Thorn for every Heart.

 Musical style

 The band's primary genre was post-hardcore/alternative rock.
 The band has been compared to AFI, the Used, and My Chemical Romance.

+They cited influences including the Used, Rites of Spring, Poison the Well, Hot Water Music, Jimmy Eat World, the Get Up Kids, Saves the Day, Dashboard Confessional, Further Seems Forever, Hot Rod Circuit, the Anniversary, Hey Mercedes, Elliott, Braid, At the Drive-in, Sparta, the Mars Volta, Glassjaw, Refused, NOFX, Pink Floyd, Propagandhi, Nirvana, Operation Ivy, Battery, Gorilla Biscuits, Bane, New Found Glory, Lagwagon, Millencollin and Alkaline Trio.